Edit page in Livemark

 Use the following command to build the container:

 This should take care of setting up everything.
-If the container is built without errors, you can then run commands like make inside the container to accomplish various tasks (see the next section for details).
+If the container is built without errors, you can then run commands like hatch inside the container to accomplish various tasks (see the next section for details).

 To make things easier, we can create an alias: